GandhiCloudLab/waiops320/sending-instana-events-to-aimgr/readme.md

 ## 1. Process

 1. A Microservice called `WAIOps Hub` to be installed in WAIOps cluster.
-2. Instana can send alers to `WAIOps Hub` via Webhook
+2. Instana can send alers to `WAIOps Hub` via Webhook.
-3. This `WAIOps Hub` will convert the instana events to NOI events and push the event to NOI Kafka topic in AIMgr
+3. This `WAIOps Hub` will convert the instana events to NOI events and push the events to NOI Kafka topic in AIMgr.
 4. AIMgr will process the event and create Alerts.

 <img src="images/image1.png">

 ## 2. Installation

-The `WAIOps Hub` can be installed via the script [files/deploy-waiops-hub.sh](./files/deploy-waiops-hub.sh)
+The `WAIOps Hub` can be installed via the script [files/deploy-waiops-hub.sh](./files/deploy-waiops-hub.sh).
 Here are the steps.

 #### 1. Update NAMESPACE property

-In the above file, update the below property to point to WAIOps AIMgr installed namespace
+In the above script file, update the below property to point to WAIOps AIMgr installed namespace

 ```
 NAMESPACE=cp4waiops